Purchases made through links earn us a small commission, at no extra cost to you.

 - Dress in layers and bring rain gear because weather can change quickly in the mountains.

-You may also enjoy these other things to do in Kananaskis:
+You may also enjoy these other trails and things to do in Kananaskis:

 Accommodations in Canmore and Kananaskis